 The Whole Community Resilience Planning Initiative will craft recovery solutions for all communities, including high-risk areas, to increase individual and collective preparedness to for future events and ensure greater resiliency at both the community and national levels.
 A whole community approach ensures shared understanding of community needs and capabilities, greater empowerment, and integration of resources from across the community, and a stronger social infrastructure.
-High-risk areas may include communities located in full or in part in the flood-plain, in landslide risk areas, or other areas with environmental or hazard risk.
+High-risk areas may include communities located in full or in part in the floodplain, in landslide risk areas, or other areas with environmental or hazard risk.
 Further, in addition to these hazard risks, a deeper and more multi-dimensional understanding of community risk and vulnerability (community resilience profile) will be developed.

-The Program will published a NOFA for identification of eligible Applicants who are willing to engage directly engage with interested communities in Puerto Rico.
-Selected Applicants will be monitored by the Program Manager throughout the duration of their contract.
+The Program published a NOFA for identification of eligible Applicants who are willing to engage directly with interested communities in Puerto Rico.
+The Program Manager will monitor selected Applicants throughout the duration of their contract.

-Awarded applicant-subrecipients will work directly with communities to identify community concerns and needs, develop community resilience plans to increase resilience and mitigate risks.
+Awarded applicant-subrecipients will work directly with communities to identify community concerns and needs and develop community resilience plans to increase resilience and mitigate risks.
 Throughout this process, communities will be asked to consider future stressors, environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
 This process will conclude in a public document which lays out a community profile, community findings, outreach activities/methodology, needs related to disaster mitigation and resilience, best practices, and implementation scenarios for short-, medium-, and long-term projects that the community supports and has prioritized to address its needs in conjunction with other existing planning initiatives.

-All information and data collected during the course of the Program will be made available to the public in order to increase knowledge and resilience on the Island.
+All information and data collected during the Program will be made available to the public to increase knowledge and resilience on the Island.

-Communities, like Caño Martín Peña, are encouraged to submit holistic plans for recovery to include items such as land-use, relocation, acquisition, and resilience measures.
+Communities, like Caño Martín Peña, are encouraged to submit holistic plans for recovery that include items such as land-use, relocation, acquisition, and resilience measures.
 Communities may submit plans through an NGO, with assistance from professional planning firms and developers.
 NGOs may be established or developed to work jointly with communities in developing their approach.
-Plans should include a cost-benefit analysis to ensure feasibility of actions proposed and should be as comprehensive as possible to set the stage for next steps.
+Plans should include a cost-benefit analysis to ensure the feasibility of proposed actions and should be as comprehensive as possible to set the stage for next steps.
 Planning may include a range of items, such as housing innovation, and effective land-use.
 Regional planning and coordination are highly encouraged, and municipalities are encouraged to examine the needs of special communities.
-Plans should include a consideration of hazard risk as part of their assessment.
+Plans should include consideration of hazard risk as part of their assessment.

-PRDOH and the FPR Foundation for Puerto Rico will work collaboratively with relevant governmental entities such as The Puerto Rico Planning Board and key community-based non-profits in the development of program guidelines to ensure consistency and a coordinated approach.
+PRDOH and the FPR will work collaboratively with relevant governmental entities such as The Puerto Rico Planning Board and key community-based non-profits in the development of program guidelines to ensure consistency and a coordinated approach.
 FPR is a 501(c)(3) local non-profit organization whose mission is to transform Puerto Rico through social and economic sustainable development.
-PRDOH recognized the importance of collaboration and inclusion of the third sector and, in particular, within this program, wherein working with community groups, NGOs, and other non-profits would be instrumental in ensuring the success and outcomes of Whole Community Resilience Planning Program.
+PRDOH recognizes the importance of collaboration and inclusion of the third sector within this program, wherein working with community groups, NGOs, and other non-profits will be instrumental in ensuring the success and outcomes of the Whole Community Resilience Planning Program.